Loading Events

 Through her own take on the traditional weaving technique, she transforms these discarded twines into something other-worldly.
 In some ways, Darcey’s works are conversational tools.
 These works pull people in, allowing them to come together through feelings of mutual fascination and intrigue.

-On 8th October 2025, Darcey will host a special late opening from 5pm-8:30pm at her pop-up studio space with a performance involving her wearable woven sculptures.
+On 8th October 2025, Darcey will host a special late opening from 5pm-8:30pm at her pop-up studio space.

-Darcey’s studio is available to visit Monday-Saturday, 10am – 5pm between 6 – 11 October 2025 in the Main Gallery, London College of Fashion, UAL, 105 Carpenters Road London E20 2AQ.
+Darcey’s studio is available to visit Tuesday-Saturday, 10am – 5pm between 7 – 11 October 2025 in the Main Gallery, London College of Fashion, UAL, 105 Carpenters Road London E20 2AQ.
+FREE – drop in, no booking required.

 There will be photography taken at this event for Bow Arts and London College of Fashion, UAL’s internal reporting and for sharing in print and social media.